cgaynor91/John-Gaynor-Construction/README.md

 - As a customer who has no knowledge of the building world I would like to see images of what kind of work this company has previously completed.
 I would like to see where their company is located and also how to get in contact with them.
 I would want to know what kind of work they specialise in and what are their qualifications.
 - As a large company looking to start a large project development I would like to see what previous large projects the company has worked on.
 It would be important to see images of large developments and also the scope of the developments.
 I would want to know who the company had previously worked with and where.
-- A customer who is looking to refurbish a building would want to see if this company has experience in this.
-They would want to see previous refurbishments completed and information on previous refurbishments - ie work completed on protected buildings or refurbishments on commercial offices.

 **Wireframes**